 All policies of the Staglin One Mind CCN aim to ensure participant and experimenter safety and to foster a community of respect, consideration and co-operation.
 If not followed, the Staglin One Mind CCN reserves the right to review and possibly revoke scanning privileges.

 - Scanning Protocol: In addition to safety training, investigators must become familiar with the Center’s computing, peripherals and general operations protocols.
 The MR Technician offers a bi-monthy (every other) review/training to familiarize individuals with operations in the MR suite.
 Additional training opportunities with more experienced users will be arranged as appropriate.

-- Time: All scans are expected to start and end promptly at the scheduled time.
+- Scan Time: All scans are expected to start and end promptly at the scheduled time.
 It is the investigators’ responsibility to communicate with the CCN staff and/or other investigators if these times can’t be met.
 Please note that CCN and/or other investigators may not be able to accommodate requests for change of scheduled time when these are communicated less than 24 hrs prior to the appointment.

 - Cancellations: Scans must be cancelled >24hrs prior to avoid scan charge.
-Scans cancelled within <24hrs of the scheduled appointment will be charged the full scan fee, please fill out this scan cancellation form in order to inform CCN Tech of issues leading to cancellation.
+Scans cancelled within <24hrs of the scheduled appointment may be charged the full scan fee, please fill out this scan cancellation form in order to inform CCN Tech of issues leading to cancellation.
 Each funded project has 2 free cancellations assigned at its start and accrues another free cancellation after every completed 10 scans.